Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Results

-To investigate the phonon dynamics, the STM junction is irradiated with THz pulses (Fig.\,\ref{fig:MoTe2_structure}a).
-Two phase stable, single-cycle THz pulses are generated by irradiating a \ch{LiNbO3} crystal with a pair of infrared (IR) pulses of 1030\,nm wavelength and 300\,fs duration (see SI Note 2 for more details) \cite{yeh_generation_2007,hoffmann_efficient_2007,hebling_generation_2008}.
+To investigate the phonon dynamics, the STM junction is irradiated with THz pulses (Fig.\,\ref{fig:MoTe2_structure}A).
+Two phase stable, single-cycle THz pulses are generated by irradiating a \ch{LiNbO3} crystal with a pair of infrared (IR) pulses of 1030\,nm wavelength and 300\,fs duration (see SM Note 2 for more details) \cite{yeh_generation_2007,hoffmann_efficient_2007,hebling_generation_2008}.
 It is essential to accurately characterize the near-field THz waveform in the STM junction, as reflections and low-pass filtering can distort the pulse and obscure the true dynamics of the system \cite{muller_phase-resolved_2020,sheng_control_2024}.
-We first verify the generation of a single-cycle THz pulse using electro-optic sampling (EOS) outside the junction (for the EOS details see Note 3).
-This pulse is subsequently coupled into a junction consisting of a silver (Ag)-covered tungsten tip in front of a 2H-\ch{MoTe2} sample for in-junction characterization.
+We first verify the generation of a single-cycle THz pulse and determine its free-space field strength using electro-optic sampling (EOS) outside the junction (for the EOS details see SM Note 2 and 3).
+This pulse $E^\mathrm{inc}_\mathrm{THz}$ is subsequently coupled into a junction consisting of a silver (Ag)-covered tungsten tip in front of a 2H-\ch{MoTe2} sample for in-junction characterization.
 The generated and coupled THz pulses are linearly polarized along the tip axis.
-To confirm the pulse shape within the junction, we use a second-harmonic pulse of the IR laser (green pulse) to induce photoemission, which is subsequently modulated by the time-delayed THz field with the tip held several micrometers from the surface (for details see SI Note 2 and Note 3).
-The signal confirms the single-cycle nature of the THz pulse as shown in Fig.\,\ref{fig:pulse_shape}a and Fig.\,S2 \cite{yoshida_subcycle_2019,muller_phase-resolved_2020,martin_sabanes_femtosecond_2022,ammerman_lightwave-driven_2021,wimmer_terahertz_2014}.
-The Fourier transform of the signal shows the bandwidth of the pulse with a central frequency of $\approx$ 0.5\,THz and a strong spectral-weight cut off above $\approx$ 1.0\,THz (Fig.\,\ref{fig:pulse_shape}b).
+To probe the pulse shape within the junction, we use a second-harmonic pulse (515\,nm) of the IR laser to induce photoemission, which is subsequently modulated by the time-delayed THz field $E^\mathrm{inc}_\mathrm{THz}$.
+For these measurements the tip is held several micrometers away from the surface (for details see SM Note 3).
+The signal confirms the single-cycle nature of the THz pulse as shown in Fig.\,\ref{fig:pulse_shape}A and Fig.\,S3 \cite{yoshida_subcycle_2019,muller_phase-resolved_2020,martin_sabanes_femtosecond_2022,ammerman_lightwave-driven_2021,wimmer_terahertz_2014}.
+The Fourier transform of the signal shows the bandwidth of the pulse with a central frequency of $\approx$ 0.5\,THz and a strong spectral-weight cut off above $\approx$ 1.0\,THz (Fig.\,\ref{fig:pulse_shape}B).